 Whom Are You Trying to Reach?

 Suppose you are selling automotive detailing products.
 Is your target “anyone with money to pay for your product?”
-Or are you focusing your efforts on a tightly defined market niche of people with an identified need for what you are selling?
+Or are you focusing your efforts on a tightly defined market segment of people with an identified need for what you are selling?
 “Anyone with money” is such a broad audience that it’s difficult to make any impact at all with your marketing efforts or convince very many people that they need your product.
 If you narrow and carefully define your target market, though, your efforts will be more fruitful because they’re focused on people with a preexisting need or interest in what you offer.

 To define your total market, start by stating the needs you will fulfill: Who are your products or services intended for?
 Who do you want to do business with?
 What is unique about your product?
 If you’re selling products used in automotive detailing, your total market consists of vehicle owners—that is, all the people who could potentially buy your product.
 Your business will help them keep their vehicles clean and shiny.

 Next, break down this large market into smaller sections, using a process known as segmentation.
 You can use a variety of approaches to segment your total market into groups with common wants or needs.
 In this case, we can segment by vehicle ownership and related behavior.
 Specific segments might include the following:

 - People who drive old clunkers and run them through the car wash occasionally

 - People who own “status” cars

 - Truck drivers